TomBers/dialectic/prompt_test.md

 Task: Synthesize **Position A** and **Position B** for a first-time learner.

-Output (Markdown, ~220–320 words):
-## [Short, descriptive title]
+Output:
 - Short summary (1–2 sentences) of the relationship.

 ### Deep dive
-- Narrative analysis: 1–2 short paragraphs (common ground + key tensions); make explicit the assumptions driving disagreement.
+- Narrative analysis: 1–3 short paragraphs (common ground + key tensions); make explicit the assumptions driving disagreement.
-- Bridge or delineation: 1 short paragraph proposing a synthesis or scope boundary; add a testable prediction if helpful.
-- When each view is stronger + remaining trade-offs: 2–3 concise bullets.

-### Next steps
-- One concrete next step to test or explore.

 ==============================